-The Hellenic-American Cultural Center & Museum (HACCM) is the leading Section 501(C)(3) museum and cultural center of its kind in the Western United States.
+The Hellenic-American Cultural Center & Museum (HACCM) is the leading 501(c)(3) museum and cultural center of its kind in the Western United States.
 It is located on the second floor of the Fr Elias Stephanopoulos Center.

 HACCM was created to:

-- Gather, preserve and share the knowledge of the Hellenic (Greek) American experience in Oregon and SW Washington
+- Gather, preserve and share the Hellenic (Greek) American experience in Oregon and SW Washington

 - Celebrate the rich cultural tradition brought to this region by Hellenes